WillowyBoat2388/legendary-journey/README.md

 }
 ```

-The validation script (`raw_zone_schema_validation.py`) loads these contracts and rejects or flags any payloads that don't conform.
+Schemas/Contracts are available to be loaded by all pipeline scripts and queries within Databricks Workspace, allowing them to validate, rejects or flags any payloads that don't conform.
 This keeps data quality high and makes debugging easy.

 ## Extensibility
 ---------------------------------------------------------------------

-With bronze and silver layers delivering clean, trusted data, the platform opened new possibilities.
+With bronze and silver layers delivering clean, trusted data, the platform opens new possibilities.
 Extensibility is about putting that data in the hands of different consumers—analysts, geoscientists, dashboards, ML pipelines—each with their own needs and tools.

 ### Visualization: Dashboards & Insights